Rishu18D/CONTACTS-WEB-APP-/README.md

-# Simple Contacts Web App
+# Contacts Web App

+Welcome to the **Contacts Web App**, a simple application designed to manage contacts and send One-Time Passwords (OTPs) via SMS using Twilio.
+This project serves as a practical example of building a full-stack application with a focus on responsiveness and functionality.

 ## Overview